FluentValidation/FluentValidation/docs/aspnet.md

 }
 ```

 The `AddToModelState` method is implemented as an extension method, and requires a using statement for the `FluentValidation.AspNetCore` namespace.
-Note that the second parameter is an optional model name, which will cause property names in the ModelState to be prefixed (eg a call to `AddToModelState(ModelState, "Foo")` will generate property names of "Foo.Id" and "Foo.Name" etc rather than just "Id" or "Name")
+Note that the second parameter is an optional model name, which will cause property names in the `ModelState` to be prefixed (e.g., a call to `AddToModelState(ModelState, "Foo")` will generate property names of `Foo.Id` and `Foo.Name` etc. rather than just `Id` or `Name`)

 ### Validator customization

-The downside to using this automatic integration is that you don’t have access to the validator directly which means that you don’t have as much control over the validation processes compared to running the validator manually.
+The downside to using this automatic integration is that you don't have access to the validator directly which means that you don't have as much control over the validation processes compared to running the validator manually.

-You can use the CustomizeValidatorAttribute to configure how the validator will be run.
+You can use the `CustomizeValidatorAttribute` to configure how the validator will be run.
 For example, if you want the validator to only run for a particular ruleset then you can specify that ruleset name by attributing the parameter that is going to be validated:

 ```csharp
 public ActionResult Save([CustomizeValidator(RuleSet="MyRuleset")] Customer cust) {